I am proud. I have baked my Christmas cake. It is sitting in the larder, and when I remember, I give it a feed of brandy.

-Put fruit, butter, sugar and golden syrup into a large saucepan and bring to the boil, stirring to stop the mixture burning.
-Add lemon, spices, salt, chopped almonds and brandy.
+Put fruit, butter, sugar, and golden syrup into a large saucepan and bring to a boil, stirring to stop the mixture from burning.
+Add lemon, spices, salt, chopped almonds, and brandy.
 Stirring continuously, simmer for 10 minutes, then add cornflour.
 Mix well and remove from heat.
 Leave to cool thoroughly.

 Beat eggs.
-Sift flour, baking powder and soda, and add alternately to cooled fruit mixture.
+Sift flour, baking powder, and soda, and add alternately to the cooled fruit mixture.

 Bake in the middle of the oven at 160ºC for 30 minutes, then 120ºC for three hours.
 Cooking times vary depending on the oven.
 Allow to cool in the box.